Definition of NumPy zip

 result = zip(arr1, arr2)

 In the above example, we are creating two arrays.
-The first array containing the name of the student and the second array containing the roll number associated with the student.
-IF we talk about any other programming language then we need an object which will bind both the variable of the student class or else we need to create a map that will map the value of the student as key value pair this will require a lot of code.
-But in python, we have a zip() function which will bind the variable of two or more different array into one single array.
+The first array contains the name of the student and the second array contains the roll number associated with the student.
+If we talk about any other programming language, then we need an object which will bind both the variable of the student class or else we need to create a map that will map the value of the student as key-value pair.
+This will require a lot of code.
+But in Python, we have a zip() function which will bind the variable of two or more different arrays into one single array.
 In the last line, we are calling the zip() function and passing both the array into it as a parameter.
-We are holding the data into the result variable here which will be a zipped iterable object which will contain the result.
-Now we will talk about the real time scenario in which we cause it.
+We are holding the data into the result variable here, which will be a zipped iterable object containing the result.
+Now we will talk about the real-time scenario in which we cause it.

-Suppose we have a student where we need to bind the data according to with roll number, marks, city, and address so we can use this function for this we need to create three array which will contain the name, roll number, marks, city, and address of the student respectively.
+Suppose we have a student to whom we must bind the data according to roll number, marks, city, and address.
+We can use this function for this.
+We need to create three arrays that will contain the name, roll number, marks, city, and address of the student, respectively.
 After that, we can pass this input parameter in the zip() function.
 So in the output, we will have all the student data mapped with the corresponding record of the student.

 Example: